2016 National League Championship Series: Aftermath

-Roughly 300,000 Chicago Cubs fans took to the streets outside Wrigley Field from Saturday night into Sunday to celebrate the team’s first pennant since 1945, city officials estimated.
+Roughly 300,000 Chicago Cubs fans took to the streets outside Wrigley Field from Saturday night into Sunday to celebrate the team's first pennant since 1945, city officials estimated.
 11 days later, fans would have an even bigger celebration as the Cubs won their first World Series in 108 years, defeating the Cleveland Indians in seven games.

 Both the Cubs and Dodgers would meet again in the National League Championship Series in 2017, with the roles reversed this time around.
-The Dodgers, bolstered by the addition of rookie of the year and MVP candidate Cody Bellinger, a breakout season from Chris Taylor, and a trade deadline acquisition of ace starting pitcher Yu Darvish (Darvish would later sign with the Cubs in free agency after the 2017 season), won 104 games, the most by a National League club since the 2004 Cardinals.
-The Cubs struggled with injury and what was dubbed by pundits as "a World Series hangover", attributable to a deep postseason run and therefore a shorter offseason, but still managed to pull away and win the National League Central.
-In the series, the Dodgers steamrolled through the Cubs in five games.
-Their 20-plus run differential for the entire series was tied for the fourth largest in a postseason series.
+The Dodgers, bolstered by the addition of rookie of the year and MVP candidate Cody Bellinger, a breakout season from Chris Taylor, and a trade deadline acquisition of ace starting pitcher Yu Darvish (Bellinger, Darvish, and 2017 NLCS co-MVP Justin Turner would later play for the Cubs), won 104 games, the most by a National League club since the 2004 Cardinals.
+The Cubs, with virtually the same team as 2016 besides swamping out Aroldis Chapman for Wade Davis at closer, struggled with injury and what was dubbed by pundits as "a World Series hangover", attributable to a deep postseason run and therefore a shorter offseason; they still however managed to pull away and win the National League Central.
+As the 2016 NL Championship Series was a back and forth between the two clubs, the 2017 version was a lopsided affair from the beginning.
+The Dodgers steamrolled through the Cubs in five games, with their 20-plus run differential for the entire series being tied for the fourth largest in a postseason series.

+This was the start of five NL Championship appearances for Los Angeles in six seasons.
+For Chicago, this was the middle of their three appearances in as many seasons.
+After the 2017 season, the Cubs would not win another playoff series until 2025, when they defeated the San Diego Padres in the Wild Card round.